Code-Institute-Submissions/milestone-project-113/README.md

 - The home page hero image slider Sydney image was from [Shutterstock](https://www.shutterstock.com/image-photo/aerial-view-sydney-australia-drone-shot-1580548351).
 - The home page hero image slider Melbourne image was from [Pixabay](https://pixabay.com/photos/central-station-melbourne-victoria-2661255/).
 - The home page hero image slider Brisbane image was from [Shutterstock](https://www.shutterstock.com/image-photo/brisbane-city-skyline-river-twilight-australia-657755617).
-- The Discover the Best of Australia images were from the [Google Places API](https://developers.google.com/places/web-service/overview).
+- The discover the best of Australia images were from the [Google Places API](https://developers.google.com/places/web-service/overview).
-- The Gallery images were from the [Instagram Grabber API](https://rapidapi.com/victor.beck123123/api/instagram-grabber/endpoints).
+- The gallery images were from the [Instagram Grabber API](https://rapidapi.com/victor.beck123123/api/instagram-grabber/endpoints).
 - The Sydney page hero image was from [Shutterstock](https://www.shutterstock.com/image-photo/sydney-nswaustralia-surfers-leaving-bondi-beach-1075866242).
 - The Melbourne page hero image was from [Shutterstock](https://www.shutterstock.com/image-photo/melbourne-australia-december-18-2016-degraves-558010618).
 - The Brisbane page hero image was from [Shutterstock](https://www.shutterstock.com/image-photo/arches-covered-pink-bougainvillea-flowers-southbank-379090987).
-- The Gallery placeholder images used when no result is returned by the API are from [Placeholder](https://placeholder.com/).
+- The gallery placeholder images used when no result is returned by the API are from [Placeholder](https://placeholder.com/).

 ### Acknowledgements